September 3, 2013

-Tip: If you walk your dog at night, stay safe.
-Wear reflective clothing and get a leash and collar made of reflective material so you and your dog will be more visible.
+If you walk your dog at night, stay safe by being more visible: Wear reflective clothing and outfit your dog with a leash and collar made of reflective material.

 Bungee leashes stretch.
 They may be made of rubber tubing or may just have an elastic section.
 Bungee leashes are marketed as a way to help control a dog who pulls on a leash.